Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 When to see a doctor?

-If you have suffered any of the conditions mentioned above or suffered a substantial impact on the head, rapidly go to a doctor, the Neurologist is the specialist in charge of treating this type of sufferings; You can go directly to the BlueNetHospitals Emergency Room in Los Cabos or call an ambulance at 624 1043 911.
+If you have suffered any of the conditions mentioned above or substantially impacted the head, rapidly go to a doctor.
+The Neurologist is the specialist in charge of treating this type of suffering.
+You can go directly to the BlueNetHospitals Emergency Room in Los Cabos or call an ambulance at 624 1043 911.
 They will probably use a computed CT SCAN .